Hot Springs

 Planning summer

-temperatures in July and August regularly hit 95 degrees by noon; if you must go in summer, book first tee times and plan to be done by 1pm.
+Temperatures in July and August regularly hit 95 degrees by noon; If you must go in summer, book first tee times and plan to be done by 1pm.

 What to pack